cityjson/specs/docs/specs.rst

     ]
   },

-A given template can be used instead of a Geometry Object for a City Object.
-A new JSON object of type ``"GeometryInstance"`` is defined, and it
+A given template can be used for a City Object instead of a Geometry Object.
+A new JSON object of type ``"GeometryInstance"`` is defined, and it:

-  - must have one member with the name ``"template"``, whose value the position of the template in the ``"geometry-templates" (0-indexing)
+  - must have one member with the name ``"template"``, whose value is the position of the template in the ``"geometry-templates" (0-indexing).
-  - must have one member with the name ``"referencePoint"``, whose value is a ``"MultiPoint"`` containing only one point
+  - must have one member with the name ``"referencePoint"``, whose value is a ``"MultiPoint"`` containing only one point/location (in 3D, since it refers to one vertex in the ``"vertices"`` property of a CityJSON file).
-  - must have one member with the name ``"transformationMatrix"``, whose value is a 4x4 matrix (thus 16 values in an array) defining the the rotation/translation/scaling of the template (as defined in the CityGML v2.0 documentation)
+  - must have one member with the name ``"transformationMatrix"``, whose value is a 4x4 matrix (thus 16 values in an array) defining the the rotation/translation/scaling of the template (as defined in the CityGML v2.0 documentation).

 .. code-block:: js